geneontology/project-management/.github/ISSUE_TEMPLATE/proposed-project.md

 ---
-name: Proposed project
+name: Simple/technical proposed project
-about: This is a standard template for a proposed project in the GO.
+about: This is a short template for a simple/technical proposed project in the GO.
 title: TBD
 labels:
   - 'Needs PI'